kkbankol-ibm/serverless-language-translation/README.md

 1. Message received from a client, which can be a web browser, CLI, SMS text, etc.
 2. If message payload contains an audio file, it is transcribed to text.
 3. Transcribed text is translated to other supported languages.
-4. If message is sent via SMS, sender phone number is added to an etcd key-value store. etcd is used here to maintain a list of subscribers’ phone numbers, as well as their respective languages.
+4. If message is sent via SMS, sender phone number is added to an DB2 database.
+DB2 is used here to maintain a list of subscribers’ phone numbers, as well as their respective languages.
 An adjustable TTL value is used here to remove numbers from the store if the subscriber does not participate in the conversation for 300 seconds.
 5. Translated messages/audio streams are published to various channels on the MQTT broker, which then distributes the messages among subscribing clients.

 ## Included components